MicrosoftDocs/executable-docs/scenarios/CreateLinuxVMLAMP/README.md

 You can manage Azure Database for MySQL - Flexible Server configuration using server parameters.
 The server parameters are configured with the default and recommended value when you create the server.

-Show server parameter details
+Show server parameter details:

-To show details about a particular parameter for a server, run the [az mysql flexible-server parameter show](https://learn.microsoft.com/cli/azure/mysql/flexible-server/parameter) command.
+Run the [az mysql flexible-server parameter show](../../mysql/flexible-server/how-to-configure-server-parameters-cli.md) command to show details about any particular parameter for the server.

-### Disable Azure Database for MySQL - Flexible Server SSL connection parameter for Wordpress integration
+## Disable Azure Database for MySQL - Flexible Server SSL connection parameter for Wordpress integration

-Modify a server parameter value
+Modify a server parameter value:

 You can also modify the value of a certain server parameter, which updates the underlying configuration value for the MySQL server engine.
-To update the server parameter, use the [az mysql flexible-server parameter set](https://learn.microsoft.com/cli/azure/mysql/flexible-server/parameter#az-mysql-flexible-server-parameter-set) command.
+To update the server parameter, use the [az mysql flexible-server parameter set](../../mysql/flexible-server/how-to-configure-server-parameters-cli.md#modify-a-server-parameter-value) command.

 ```bash
 az mysql flexible-server parameter set \